 Relationship abuse is not a private matter.
 Isolation can be one of the most powerful tools an abuser can use to control his/her partner.
-All too often we fail to get involved because we either think their relationship is not our business, or we are afraid and don't know who to turn to for help.
+All too often, we fail to get involved because we think either their relationship is not our business, or we are afraid and do not know whom to turn to for help.
 Unfortunately, this only reinforces the abuser's sense that he/she has the right to treat his/her partner that way.
 Only by speaking out and recognizing abuse as an unacceptable social behavior can the cycle be broken.